 Land Rover vehicles equipped with Td5 engines are well known for reliability if they are properly maintained, and many problems are detected in time.

 This turbocharged 2.5 liters inline 5-pot engine was very advanced for the time when it was launched on the market.

-And was a bleeding-edge unit, in the truest meaning of having potentially catastrophic problems.
+And was a bleeding-edge unit, in the most genuine meaning of having potentially catastrophic problems.

 These problems are relatively affordable to fix and, if left on their own, could lead to a complete engine failure.
 Some of them even can lead to the engine becoming a runaway.

-So, before you buy an LR with the Td5 and it spectacularly goes on fire, let’s see what the common problems are and how to fix them.
+So, before you buy an LR with the Td5 and it spectacularly goes on fire, let’s see the common problems and how to fix them.

 Head Gasket Failure

 The most common problem with the Td5 engines is head gasket failure.
 It would become apparent from: